kuper-adrian/statg-bot/README.md

 ## Commands

+(At the moment the commands only work properly for EU-PC-players.
+I intend to change this by adding a `region` command soon that lets everyone change their region)

 * `!statg register [pubg player name]`
   Links your PUBG player name to your Discord account.
 Enables you to fetch your stats.
 * `!statg stats` Shows your current season stats (if you have registered yourself). **Optional arguments** are: